-2. Create a clearly defined service-level agreement (SLA)
+2. Create a clearly defined service-level agreement (SLA).

-A strong SLA enables everyone -- especially salespeople -- to spend their “thinking time” focused on selling situations, rather than figuring out what to do and when to do it.
+A strong SLA enables everyone — especially salespeople — to spend their “thinking time” focused on selling situations, rather than figuring out what to do and when to do it.
 This creates greater discipline and velocity.

-4. Design and execute contextual plays
+3. Design and execute contextual plays.

-5. Integrate and automate your playbook
+4. Integrate and automate your playbook.

 Playbooks are powerful.
-If you don’t have a defined and documented playbook, you’re competing at a disadvantage.
+If you don’t have a defined and documented playbook, you’re at a disadvantage.

 However, if your sales reps have to think about or refer to the playbook, your playbook isn’t going to work.
 Reps shouldn’t have to think about the playbook.
 The playbook should be integrated and automated within the existing systems.